TeachingMaterial/ELEE1147_Exercises/src/ArithmeticOperations/ArithmeticOperations.md

     </details>

-10. Using `printf`, request the user to enter two numbers with second number that must be greater than zero.
+10. Using `printf`, request the user to enter two numbers, where second number that must be greater than zero.
 Then using `scanf_s` read what the user inputted and assign those two numbers to `num1` and `num2`.

     <details>
     <summary>Possible Solution</summary>